sven-cork/art-connoisseur/README.md

 ![Add recipie](assets/images/wireframe_login.png)

 ## User Stories
-  - As a site user I want to be able to navigate the website effectively
+  - As a site user I want to be able to navigate the website effectively.
-  - As a site user I want to sign up easily for a registered account
+  - As a site user I want to sign up easily for a registered account.
-  - As a site user I can view comments for past events and evaluate the feedback for future events
+  - As a site user I can view comments for past events and evaluate the feedback for future events.
-  - As a site user I can sign up to Art Connoisseur newsletter to receive updates on new products and events
+  - As a site user I can sign up to Art Connoisseur newsletter to receive updates on new products and events.
-  - As a site user I can browse materials on the store based on category
+  - As a site user I can browse materials on the store based on category.
+  - As a site user I can use the social media link for Meta to access Art Connoisseur.
+  - As a site user I appreciate a harmonious website design with regards to colour scheme and balance
-  - As a registered user I can login and logout of my account to access my shopping bag, previous orders and profile
+  - As a registered user I can login and logout of my account to access my shopping bag, previous orders and profile.
-  - As a registered user I can remove items in my shopping bag or update the quantity
+  - As a registered user I can remove items in my shopping bag or update the quantity.
+  - As a registered user I can add items to the bag and return later to add more items without loosing any existing products.
+  - As a registered user I receive an order confirmation upon completing a purchase.
-  - As a registered user I can
+  - As a registered user I can start a purchase from the pop-up notification or from  inside the bag.

-  ### View Recipie

-  ### Add Recipie Page

-  ### Update Recipie Page

-  ### Login Page

-  ### Register Page

-  ### Logout Page

 ## Features